If you are ready to take the next step and allow us to provide relief and create possibilities for your family, this is the process:

-You also may consider beginning additional therapies, such as speech or Occupational Therapy (OT.)
-In Brighton, we have partnered with Kids in Motion to provide options for families.
-When you reach out to Kids in Motion, please let them know that you are working toward beginning treatment with us as well, so that we can collaborate to provide the best fit for your family.
+You also may consider beginning speech therapy.
+We have partnered with Leigh Harter Speech Services (LHSS) to provide speech therapy for families.
+When you reach out to LHSS, please let them know that you are working toward beginning treatment with us as well, so that we can collaborate to provide the best fit for your family.
 LHSS provides speech therapy onsite twice per week for children enrolled in ABA therapy at both locations, following completion of a simple form.
 LHSS also provides group speech sessions to all children enrolled in ABA services twice per week.

 Strive Center works with a variety of insurance companies.
 If you don't see yours listed below, please reach out to us.
 We are happy to work with new insurance companies.